Yonle/vsink/README.md

 * Bypass selected applications from capture.
 * Route selected recording applications to the virtual sink monitor.
+* Exclusively capture selected applications into the virtual sink.
+* Optionally set the virtual sink as the system default sink.
 * Track physical output changes.
 * Restore audio routing on shutdown.

-This program is still in experimental phase, so expect dirty codes.
+This program is still in the experimental phase, so expect dirty code.

 ## Usage